 G: That’s right.
 What was interesting to me was that, what the ancient women did naturally, what they reached for, they believed worked.
 But science today is telling us that it works very well.
 Like let’s take vinegar for example.

 Vinegar was a household staple in the ancient world.
-Today there’s a lot of research going into vinegar because the acetic acid, which is present in any vinegar….
+Today there’s a lot of research going into vinegar because of the acetic acid, which is present in any vinegar.
 Red raspberry or apple cider, actually science tells us can slow the absorption of carbohydrates.

 And it works as well as some diabetes drugs.
-So if you are pre-diabetic, if you struggle with blood sugar or excess weight, you might consider adding a couple of tablespoons of vinegar, to a glass of water right before a meal, and it will stabilize your blood sugar and slow the absorption of carbohydrates.
+So if you are pre-diabetic, if you struggle with blood sugar or excess weight, you might consider adding a couple of tablespoons of vinegar to a glass of water right before a meal.
+It will stabilize your blood sugar and slow the absorption of carbohydrates.

 But when you combine them by crunching them up, those antioxidants are multiplied, they’re hundreds of times more powerful.
 They’re great for inflammation, they’re great because they’re rich in vitamins and minerals, and they help prevent wrinkles.
 Science tells us that the more antioxidants we eat now, the fewer wrinkles we’re going to have later.
 [See: why I gave up sugar]

 Carrie: Wow.
-I have a couple of neat stories about vinegar.
 I had a friend who was an elderly gentleman.
-And he was very vibrant, very healthy.
-He lived a nice long life, and he died peacefully in his sleep with no health issues at all.
-And just very physically active, worked until the day he died.
+He was very vibrant, very healthy.
+He lived a nice long life, and died peacefully in his sleep with no health issues at all.
+Very physically active, he worked until the day he died.
 And his health tip was: every morning on an empty stomach, he swore by drinking a little apple cider vinegar in a cup of water.
 That was his cure-all.

 Women in Bible times ate whole foods